July 30, 2024 11m read

 Zero Trust Is Just a Starting Point

 It must be noted that Zero Trust is not a single product solution, and CISOs would be well advised to consult the three main standards (Forrester ZTX, Gartner Carta, NIST SP-800-207) as guidance for developing their Zero Trust strategy.
-Of the three, to date, NIST SP-800-207 as pictured below, is the most widely adopted framework.
+Of the three, NIST SP-800-207 as pictured below, is the most widely adopted framework.

 Figure 1.

-In general, the NIST model is a discussion of 2 key functions:
+The NIST model is a discussion of 2 key functions:

 • Data plane – this is the collector of data from numerous sources.
 These sources can be application data, user device information, user identity information, etc.